ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 |versionOrdinal   |0    | 920       |
 |versionOrdinal   |1    | 1,824     |

+There are 10 million distinct subjects but only 3 distinct predicates and 3 distinct objects.
-The formula for the `IdCache` size is
+The `IdCache` size for this query is 3 variables x 2048 = 6,144 entries.
-`# of distinct variables in the construct template` x `2048` entries for the binary that was used to create the measurement.
-Thus, for the profiled query, its size is `6,144`.

-The three distinct predicates and three distinct objects together occupy only six of those 6,144 slots and likely remain hits  for the entire query after the first batch.
+The six distinct predicate and object values fit entirely within the cache and likely remain hits for the entire query.
-The remaining 6,138 slots are available for subject lookups, but with 10 million distinct subjects this likely provides a 0% hit rate for the subject column (all subject terms are different).

-Despite the subject column seeing no cache hits, we warm/cold wall-clock difference remains only 284 ms.
+The subject column, with 10 million distinct values, sees effectively no cache hits, yet the warm/cold wall-clock difference is only 160 ms.

-To understand why, we inspect which index permutation QLever chose for this query QLever's `application/qlever-results+json` format includes a `runtimeInformation` field containing the query execution plan.
+To understand why,
+we inspect which index permutation QLever chose for this query.
-We retrieve it with the following command against the server started as `./qlever-server -i dblp -p 7001 --default-query-timeout 3600s`:
+QLever's `qleverJson` export format includes a field in the response that describes the query execution tree
+(the sequence of physical operations the engine performed to compute the result).
+We retrieve it by querying the running server (started to listen on localhost port 7001) with:

 ```
 curl -X POST "http://localhost:7001/query" \
     -H "Content-Type: application/sparql-query" \
     -H "Accept: application/qlever-results+json" \
---data-binary "SELECT ?s ?p ?o WHERE { ?s ?p ?o } LIMIT 10000000" \
+    --data-binary "SELECT ?s ?p ?o WHERE { ?s ?p ?o } LIMIT 10000000"
-> /tmp/temp.txt
 ```

-The relevant part of the response is:
+For the benchmark query, the relevant part of the response is:

 ```
 "query_execution_tree": {
     "description": "LIMIT 10000000",
     "children": [
       {
         "description": "IndexScan OPS ?s ?p ?o",
         "column_names": ["?o", "?p", "?s"],
         "result_rows": 10000000
       }
     ]
   }
 ```

-The description field confirms that the query planner chose the OPS permutation and performed an IndexScan operation on it.
+The query planner chose the OPS permutation and performed an index scan on it.
-Within each (object, predicate) block, subject `ValueIds` therefore arrive in ascending order.
+Within each (object, predicate) block, subject `ValueId`s therefore arrive in ascending order.
-This may contribute to the small warm/cold difference by enabling more sequential access patterns in the vocabulary file, but a precise explanation would require a more detailed analysis of the vocabulary file layout and the actual disk access pattern, which we leave as future work.
+This produces more sequential access patterns in the vocabulary file, which likely explains why the cold-cache penalty is small despite the subject column seeing no cache hits.
+A precise explanation would require a detailed analysis of the vocabulary file layout and the actual disk access patters, which we leave as future work.

-## Future Work.
 1. **Real-world CONSTRUCT query evaluation.** \
-The profiling results are specific to the SPO query, which has an unusual result set structure (10M distinct subjects, 3 distinct predicates, 3 distinct objects).
+The evaluation and profiling results are based on a single query (`CONSTRUCT { ?s ?p ?o } WHERE { ?s ?p ?o } LIMIT X`) on the DBLP dataset, whose result set has a specific structure: many distinct subjects but very few distinct predicates and objects.
-It is unclear how the `IdCache` and sort-before-lookup optimization perform under more realistic CONSTRUCT queries.
+It is unclear how the `IdCache` and sort-before-lookup optimzation perform  on queries with different result set structures.
-An open question is also what "real-world CONSTRUCT queries" look like.
+An open question is also what real-world CONSTRUCT queries look like in practice, and whether the benchmark query is representative of them.

 2. **`ValueId`-Cache parametrization.** \
 The current cache size formula (`# unique variables x 2048`)